dezzy001/w3TemplateClone/README.md

 2. Getting more comfortable with CSS Flexbox Layouts

 ### What did you learn
+- Using max-width to control container width can achieve a nice responsive container
 - BEM CSS Methodology
     - [BEM CSS Methodology Docs](http://getbem.com/)
 - CSS Flexbox equal columns